nekrasovp/nekrasovp.github.io/content/deploying-a-static-website-to-bitbucket.md

 Category: Blog
 Tags: python, markdown, pelican, bitbucket
 Slug: deploying-a-static-website-to-bitbucket
+Summary: We will use BitBucket for the task of hosting a small static website.
+The service is free and I already use BitBucket repositories to store the source code for my software projects so the workflow comes naturally.

 We will use BitBucket for the task of hosting a small static website.
 The service is free and I already use BitBucket repositories to store the source code for my software projects